About Us

 Who runs EDSNA?

 EDSNA is run by a volunteer Board of Directors.
-The Executive Director, Public Awareness Coordinator, Administrative Assistant, and several volunteers manage all day-to-day operations, plan seasonal programming, build infrastructure and systems, lead awareness activities, manage public relations, and provide insight regarding long-term strategic planning and fundraising.
+The Executive Director, Director of Awareness & Outreach, Program Director, and several volunteers manage all day-to-day operations, including: planning seasonal programming; creating infrastructure and systems; leading awareness activities; managing public relations; and provide insight regarding long-term strategic planning and fundraising.

 Where is EDSNA’s office located?